ecfeed/ecfeed.python/tutorial.md

  ## pytest

- Pytest is one of most popular testing frameworks for python, and luckily it supports parameterized tests.
-Even more luckily, the format returned by ecfeed's TestProvider generators is directly usable for pydoc tests.
+ Pytest is one of most popular testing frameworks for Python, and luckily, it supports parameterized tests.
+Even more luckily, the format returned by ecFeed's TestProvider generators is directly usable for pydoc tests.
 And by some crazy coincidence, the util functions in TestProvider class can be used in pydoc's decorator to provide argument names:

 ```python
 class TestedClass: